New York Debt Defense Attorney

 At this point, you may be wondering, "What is consumer law?"
 Consumer law generally refers to the laws protecting people with debt, credit, financing, and

 auto fraud problems from abuse, misconduct, and unfair practices.
 If you are experiencing a problem in one of these areas, Schlanger & Schlanger, LLP may be able to help: Our firm's mission is to counsel and defend clients whose consumer rights have been violated by a creditor, lender, collection agency, collection law firm, auto dealership, or other similar entity.
-Violation of your rights as a consumer can result in serious financial damages, including out of pocket costs, damage to your credit, pain and suffering, etc. The laws that apply to consumer debts and auto dealer misconduct are detailed and particular: in many instances, an experienced New York debt defense lawyer can spot defenses and claims of which general practitioners are not aware.
+Violation of your rights as a consumer can result in serious financial damages, including out of pocket costs, damage to your credit, pain and suffering, etc. The laws that apply to consumer debts and auto dealer misconduct are detailed and particular: in many instances, an experienced debt defense lawyer can spot defenses and claims of which general practitioners are not aware.
 If you are facing legal issues with your debt or auto financing problem, call our offices to find out how we can help.

 Schlanger & Schlanger, LLP focuses on assisting clients throughout New York City, Long Island, and Westchester obtain justice and freedom from creditor abuse and harassment.